harleydutton/tabula-rasa/meta/rejected/glossary/big Meta Definitions.md

-[[Problem]] what should I do with these?
+what should I do with these?
 Should they be part of the doc? where?
 How should they be organized? where should they live?
+I don't think a glossary is necessary given I will have a ToC, a file browser, and the obsidian style graph.
+Rejected.

 [[organization decisions]] [[naming decisions]] these all have an in-game meaning so I'm not sure if they really count as meta.
 What's a better word to describe them?